This post may contain affiliate links. See our disclosure policy for details.

 Before you can decide how you want to report on your child’s progress, you need to decide what progress you hope they’ll make.
-Setting goals ensures your child has tangible expectations, a source of motivation, and can feel a sense of achievement (after reaching it).
+Setting goals creates clear expectations, motivation, and the chance feel a sense of achievement at the end.

-If you live in a state that has specific learning targets for homeschoolers or requires certain material mastered for standardized tests, use those benchmarks.
-Likewise, if you’ve chosen a specific curriculum that outlines target growth by the end of the year, it might be easiest to go with their suggestions.
+If you live in a state that has specific learning targets for homeschoolers, great!
+You can use those benchmarks.
+Likewise, if you have a specific curriculum that outlines “end of year” targets, you can go with their suggestions.
 Otherwise, you have a lot of freedom!

 You know your child, their strengths and weaknesses, and any extenuating circumstances for them or your family this year.
 Using that information, you can determine how much growth in a certain period is appropriate.

 Whatever you decide, be careful about moving the goalposts too much throughout the year.
 Kids benefit from high expectations, and often aren’t well-served by bars that only get lower and lower.
-On the other hand, there’s a time and place for understanding and modification, especially if expectations were unrealistic to begin with.
+On the other hand, there’s a time and place for understanding, especially if expectations were unrealistic to begin with.
 Aim your goals land somewhere between the two extremes.
-To help you keep track of all your goals throughout the year, I strongly suggest you write everything down in a portfolio like this one to keep you accountable!
+To help you keep track of everything, write everything down in a portfolio like this one to keep you accountable!

 What Options do I have for a Homeschool Report Card?

 This is the grading scale most of us parents grew up with.
-For every subject, you get a letter grade from A-F or else a numerical grade from 100-0.
-Often, the numbers come from averaging numeric scores on tests, assignments, and projects, and the letters correlate to a certain numeric range.
+For every subject, you get a letter grade from A-F or a numerical grade from 100-0.
+Often, the numbers come from averaging scores on tests, assignments, and projects.
+The letters, if used, simply match a certain number range.